When does your next submission period begin?

 Why do you cap the number of submissions?

 By limiting the number of scripts we accept, it ensures that every submission gets read all the way through, is considered carefully, and that we can respond to playwrights in a timely manner.
 This way, your play won't be on the bottom of a slush pile for months on end waiting for someone to read it!
 We are hoping to increase the number of submissions as we grow, but at this time we aren't able to accept more than forty scripts each submission period.
-It usually takes about 24-36 hours for us to reach our submission cap., so be sure to submit early!
+In the past few years, we have reached our submission cap in under 24 hours, so be sure to submit early!

 Who can submit?